 - With reporting data, I was prompted to have conversations with people like…“you could be a lot more efficient using these newer versions.”
 I now can spend my time better understanding how we can ensure we work towards a better business outcome, instead of worrying about manually tracking usage.

-Jacqueline's Pro Tip: Product usage reporting is a great tool for you to check at renewal time to make the right decisions for admin efficiency in your day-to-day management, increase team productivity, and make impactful investments with more tools and technology.
+Jacqueline's Pro Tip: Seat usage reporting is a great tool for you to check at renewal time to make the right decisions for admin efficiency in your day-to-day management, increase team productivity, and make impactful investments with more tools and technology.